Blue Bolt Taiwan Bee Shrimp

 Feeding Your shrimp

-As a rule of thumb, it’s important to feed your shrimpOpens in a new tab. in moderation and to remove any uneaten food after 2 hours.
+As a rule of thumb, it’s important to feed your shrimp in moderation and to remove any uneaten food after 2 hours.
 This helps to maintain water quality and prevent any build-up of harmful compounds in the tank.

 When it comes to feeding, the frequency will depend on the number of shrimp in your tank.
 As a general guideline, you should feed 10 shrimp once a week if that’s all you have in your tank.
 If you have 20 shrimp, you can feed them every 2-3 days, and if you have 50 or more shrimp, you should feed them every 1-2 days.
 If you have even more shrimp than this, you may need to feed them every day.

 It’s important to feed your shrimp a varied diet to ensure that they receive all the necessary nutrients for their health and well-being.
 You can feed them a combination of high-quality shrimp pellets, algae wafers, and blanched vegetables like spinach, zucchini, or cucumber.
-You can also provide them with live or frozen foods like brine shrimpOpens in a new tab., daphnia, or bloodworms as a treat.
+You can also provide them with live or frozen foods like brine shrimp, daphnia, or bloodworms as a treat.

 Remember to remove any uneaten food from the tank after 2 hours to prevent it from decomposing and affecting the water quality.
 Overfeeding can lead to an accumulation of waste and cause ammonia and nitrate spikes, which can be harmful to your shrimp.
 By feeding your blue bolt Taiwan bee shrimp in moderation and removing any uneaten food promptly, you can help to create a healthy and thriving environment for your shrimp.